ScriptTiger/IP/README.md

 IP_Search:

-This script is currently a work in progress and currently only supports searching IPv4 addresses in interactive mode.
-The concept for this script is to output geographical and other information for any given IP address by incrementing subnet length iteratively to recurse through possible network IDs/CIDR calculated by Network_Calc until finding a match in GeoLite2.
-Thanks to MaxMind, non-numerical data also has multilingual support.
+Currently only supports searching IPv4 addresses.
+Thanks to MaxMind, non-numerical data has multilingual support!
+You can also use this script both interactively and scripted.
+For scripted searches, just send the language and IP to search for to the script like this:
+IP_Search.cmd en 8.8.8.8
+The above command will search for 8.8.8.8 (Google DNS) and output the results in English.

 GeoLite2_Update.cmd: